hcardamone/sap-automation-poc/readme.md

         To set the behavior when there is another logged session with the same user.
 Options: `endOthersOption_rdi`: Continue with this logon and end any other logons in system.
 When ending any existing logons to system, unsaved data is lost. `continueOption_rdi`: Continue with this logon, without ending any other logons in system `terminateOption_rdi`: Terminate this logon.
 This will cause the test run to fail.
 3. (vscode terminal/cm terminal) running like this robot -d ..\..\..\results --variablefile ..\..\..\robot-variables\robot_variables.py .\demo.robot.
 4. (Git Bash terminal) running like this robot -d ./resources/results --variablefile ./resources/robot-variables/robot_variables.py ./resources/tests/generaltabledisplay/standard/demo.robot

+# Troubleshooting
+If you get errors related to AutoIT library like `class not registered` follow these steps to fix it:
+1. Unnistall robotframework-autoitlibrary by running this in Git bash:
+    ```
+    (env) $ pip uninstall robotframework-autoitlibrary
+    ```
+1. Follow the [steps](#AutoIT-Library-installation) to install autoitlibrary from the source zip again.
+1. Try to run robot again, if still doesn't work, [reinstall](#Install-Python-packages:-run-this-command-after-cloning-the-repo:) the package back using pip and try again.

 # Useful Links
 - [Robot Framework User Guide](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html)